I know. I don’t buy it either.

 Beware of Financial Rules of Thumb

-Last year I presented my initial list of 10 misleading financial rules of thumb, an overview of popular bromides that are essentially just gussied-up old wives’ tales.
+A while back I presented my initial list of 10 misleading financial rules of thumb — popular bromides that are essentially just gussied-up old wives’ tales.

-Yes, I realize not all financial rules of thumb are completely bogus, but some are more dubious than others; usually because they tend to over-simplify and make general assumptions that are intended to work for “the average person.”
-As such, they should always be taken with a generous serving of salt.
+Yes, I realize not all financial rules of thumb are completely bogus, but some are more dubious than others; usually because they tend to make general assumptions that are intended to work for “the average person.”

 Here are a few more examples to help drive the point home:

-1. Your emergency fund should have three months worth of expenses.
+1. Your emergency fund should have three months of expenses.

 If You Buy This You May Also Believe: You can determine how many children you’ll have by cutting an apple in half and counting the seeds inside.

-Reality Check: While three months expenses may be good for some folks, that may be far too little backup if, for instance, you lose your job.
-Especially in tough economic climates where it may take many months to find a new job.
+Reality Check: While three months may be good for some folks, that may not be enough — especially in tough economic climates where it may take longer than that to find a new job.

-2. Never refinance a fixed-rate mortgage unless you can cut your existing rate by at least one percent.
+2. Never refinance a fixed-rate mortgage unless you can cut your existing rate by at least 1%.

 If You Buy This You May Also Believe: You’ll have bad luck if you don’t pinch your nose immediately after seeing an ambulance.

 Reality Check: If you’re carrying a relatively small balance on your fixed-rate mortgage, that’s probably true.
-But no-cost refinancings may make it worth while even if the spread is less than one percent.
+But no-cost refinancings may make it worth while even if the spread is less than 1%.

 3. Buying a car is always cheaper than leasing.